MartinLovecky/staradventure/README.md

 - EKEY = $enc->generateKey();
 - RECAPTCHA = ""

-inside public directory is sql dir for all necessary tables
+inside public directory is sql dir for all necessary DB tables

 # Important
 you need also creare these files / folders [compiles/ public/img/ .htaccess .gitignore]